whati001/GoForrestGo/README.md

 # GoForrestGo
-Simple Worker Producer implementation in golang
+Simple WorkerGroup implementation with a single producer and multiple consumer in golang